For precise ideas and inspiration on what to do, please read our other article Passive income ideas.

 - Active side hustle and its passive equivalent

-- A course recorded once and sold many times.
+- A course was recorded once and sold many times.

 - Freelance development (like computer programs and mobile apps)

-- Creating software once and license it many times or create a subscription to access it.
+- Create software once and license it many times or create a subscription to access it.

 - Freelance writing

-- Writing a book and get royalties on sales.
+- Writing a book and getting royalties on sales.

 - Working in construction or active investing in real estate